 Below are the three types of pistons:

-Flat-top pistons: the flat-top type of piston has a flat top.
+• Flat-top pistons: the flat-top type of piston has a flat top.
 It has the smallest amount of surface space, giving the chance of creating the most force.
 It’s perfect for creating efficient combustion.
+The flat-top pistons create a high explosion in the chamber, but compression might be too much for smaller combustion chambers.

-Dome pistons: the concept of dish pistons is quite opposite to the dish type.
+• Dome pistons: the concept of dish pistons is quite opposite to the dish type.
 The middle bubble in order to increase the surface area left on the top of the piston.
 Well, more surface area means less compression, while more compression indicates more force created.
+The combustion chamber has an upper limit it can handle, so reducing the compression rate is the best option for preventing the engine from breaking down.

 Common Piston Problem

-In a diesel engine, piston develops issues by a condition known as thermal fatigue.
-Thermal fatigue occurs when an engine is operated under heavy load along with the light load.
-This constant drastic changes in combustion temperature suddenly result in thermal cracks of the piston head.
+In a diesel engine, the piston develops issues by a condition known as thermal fatigue.
+Thermal fatigue occurs when an engine is operated under a heavy load along with a light load.
+These constant drastic changes in combustion temperature suddenly result in thermal cracks in the piston head.
+Cracks also happen in the piston skirt due to the constant excessive loading of the engine and high mileage fatigue.